 Her advocacy and mentorship on behalf of women and women’s global issues extend around the globe.
-In 2012, Rold was invited to serve as a Mentor for the inaugural cohort of women fellows of Mrs. Laura Bush’s Women’s Initiative at the George W. Bush Presidential Center and the George W. Bush Institute.
+In 2012, Rold was invited to serve as a Mentor for the inaugural cohort of women fellows of First Lady Laura Bush’s Women’s Initiative at the George W. Bush Presidential Center and the George W. Bush Institute.
 In addition, since 2011 Rold has served as a Member of Women’s Democracy Network Advisory Council, chaired by Mrs. Cindy McCain.
 As part of her position at WDN, in 2012 and 2016 Rold convened a group of women leaders from Afghanistan and Pakistan through a program funded by USAID called Pakistan-Afghan Women’s Forum for Peace and Democracy (PAWFPD).
-Rold, through her formal background in peace and conflict resolution served as a convener and mediator to the groups’ two meetings—one in Istanbul and one in Dubai.
+Through her formal background in peace and conflict resolution she served as a convener and mediator to the groups’ two meetings—one in Istanbul and one in Dubai.
 During the meetings, Rold held a negotiation and mediation skills training for the women.
-In the 2015 meeting, Rold served as the editor and publisher of the women’s policy brief Women, Peace and Security Policy Brief, which was published in the Diplomatic Courier.
+In the 2015 meeting, Rold served as the editor and publisher of the women’s policy brief Women, Peace and Security Policy Brief, which was published by the Diplomatic Courier.

 Rold is the recipient of the 2018 American Women for International Understanding (AWIU’s) Internationalism Award for her exceptional work as an advocate for women’s global issues and a mentor to women leaders at home and abroad.

 Rold is a board member of Smithsonian Science Education Center, a board member of Learning Economy Foundation, a member of the National Press Club (NPC), an Advisory Board Member of the Center for Education Diplomacy, and an Advisory Board Member of the Council of Women’s Democracy Network (WDN) in Washington, DC.
 Rold received a Master’s in International Peace and Conflict Resolution, with a focus on Alternative Dispute Resolution at American University and a Bachelor’s Degree in International Affairs at Northeastern University.
 She speaks five languages.